Mart Nutt: Work

 From 1988 to 1991, Nutt was a research director of the Estonian Open Air Museum.
-From 1991 to 1992, he was head of department of Ministry of Foreign Affairs of Estonia.
-From 2003 to 2004, he was a research director at Jaan Tõnisson Institute.
-In 2011, he became a member of the council Institute of Human Rights.
+From 1991 to 1992, he was head of a department of Ministry of Foreign Affairs of Estonia.
+From 2003 to 2004, he was a research director at the Jaan Tõnisson Institute.
+In 2011, he became a member of the council at the Institute of Human Rights.

 Politics

 He became famous in 1989 in the Independent Youth Organization Res Publica and in 1990 among initiators and founders of The Republican National Coalition.
 He joined the Pro Patria and Res Publica Union party in 1990.
-From 1992 onwards, Nutt has been a member of the Riigikogu and was a part of the Tallinn City council from 1993 to 1999.
+From 1992 onwards, Nutt served as a member of the Riigikogu and was a part of the Tallinn City council from 1993 to 1999.
 He was included in all configurations of the Constitutional Committee of the Riigikogu (VII Riigikogu Committee) and European Union Affairs.
 Nutt was a board member of Pro Patria and Res Publica Union, Jaan Tõnisson Institute, Migration Fund and Estonian Defence League.

 At the Estonian parliamentary election in 2011 he was nominated in Mustamäe and Nõmme districts.
 He collected 1,968 votes in a losing effort.